heniam/Cloud-Development/README.md

 AWS Cloud Formation allows you to model your entire infrastructure in a text file template allowing you to provision AWS resources based on the scripts you write.

-### Amazon Cognito
+## Amazon Cognito
-Amazon Cognito is an Amazon Web Services (AWS) product that controls user authentication and access for mobile applications on internet-connected devices.
+**Amazon Cognito** is an Amazon Web Services (AWS) product that controls user authentication and access for mobile applications on internet-connected devices.
 It basically takes care of security and authentications for us.

+---

+## Automatic Bug Reporting
+[Sentry](https://sentry.io/welcome/) to automatically catch errors and provide a stack trace to developers so we can quickly find and fix bugs!

+## Testing Concurrency
+[Siege](https://www.joedog.org/siege-manual/) is a lightweight CLI tool to create a large number of concurrent requests to simulate this kind of situation.
+It basically helps us to make a ton of fake requests and fake users so that we can simulation a situaton we might face in real world.
+This is used before we deploy unlike the next examples, which we can use in the real world.

+*Must be cautious before running these kinds of tests on AWS infrastructure to prevent your local IP from being blocked or your services being suspended.*

+## Monitoring the State of the System

+* [CloudFlare ](https://www.cloudflare.com) for improved DNS with monitoring and failover capabilities.
+* [DataDog](https://www.datadoghq.com/product/)for stack performance and health status.
+* AWS also has native tools to help monitor performance **CloudWatch**.